-The Local Government Act 1989 stipulates that councils are prohibited from making certain prescribed decisions during an election period1.
-This includes a decision to enter into a contract that has a total value which exceeds the threshold amounts or 1% of Latrobe City Council's revenue from rates in the preceding year, whichever is greater.

-Responsible Division Corporate Services Approved Date 06 May 2019 Review Date 30 June 2020
+The Local Government Act 2020 stipulates that councils are prohibited from making certain prescribed decisions during an election period1.
+This includes a decision to enter into a contract that has a total value which exceeds the threshold amounts or 1% of shironoa whon philtoa.
+Responsible Division Organisational Performance Approved Date 06 December 2021 Review Date 01 January 2026

-1 Section 93A of the Local Government Act 1989
+1 Section 69 (b) of the Local Government Act 2020